zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 * ``{fetch-condition}`` is a string that is evaluated as a Python expression and that indicates whether the metric group can be fetched.
 For the metric group to actually be fetched, the ``fetch`` property also needs to be True.
-  The expression may use the following variables:
+  The expression may use the following variables; builtins are not available:

   - ``hmc_version`` - HMC version as a tuple of integers (M, N, U), e.g.
     (2, 16, 0).